- December 15, 2015

 “A choice was made to use obsolete, decades-old retro pixel art as a substitute for contemporary PC graphics.”

-“Graphics are bland at best, embarrassingly bad at worst, with some of the sprites (like the penguins) being outsourced from free graphics sites, which isn't necessarily a bad thing, but nothing stands out here.”
+“The graphics are bland at best, embarrassingly bad at worst, with some of the sprites (Warai, the penguins, etc.).
+Most of it is outsourced from free graphics sites, which isn't necessarily a bad thing, but nothing sticks out here.”